BROADCAST SHEET DECODER

 Y16 – Sales Bank Order

-New Car Service 8-: This code would designate if the car was given special service, such as gasoline and prep before delivery.
-To date we have seen no 70 Charger 500s with a code here.
+New Car Service 8-: This code Y89 would designate if the car was given special service, such as gasoline and prep before delivery.
+To date we have seen one 70 Charger 500 with a code here.

 Show Car Finish 9-: This code would designate if the car was given special care and attention when they applied the paint/finish.
-To date we have seen no 70 Charger 500s with a code here.
+To date we have seen only three '70 Charger 500 with a Y93 Code, all Y07 Canada Sequuential VIN cars.

 LINE 2 BASIC CAR